microsoft/gadgetron-azure/README.md

 helm upgrade --install -f values.yaml
 ```

-On some other host on your network, you can then install `stunnel` and create an `stunnel.conf` file:
+On some other host on your (on-prem) network, you can then install `stunnel` and create an `stunnel.conf` file:

 ```
 [gadgetron]